IceDragonUA/HomeScreen/README.md

 Main idea = RecyclerViews (HORIZONTAL SCROLL) as ViewHolders in BaseRecyclerView (VERTICAL SCROLL)

-AWAVE: Tested only on mobile platform (don't contain logic of selection (ViewHolders of BaseRecyclerView)).
+AWARE: Tested only on mobile platform (don't contain logic of selection (ViewHolders of BaseRecyclerView)).
 Can contains focus issue for STB.
 As suggestion for scrolling up-down need request focus on BaseRecyclerView, for scrolling left-right need request focus on ViewHolder of BaseRecyclerView.

 ![alt tag](http://i.imgur.com/u1ZZUWQ.gif)